Free Genetic Testing through My Retina Tracker

 To have free genetic testing performed through Project CHM, you can follow the following steps:

 - Download the Project CHM Genetic Testing Voucher.
-The completed form will be sent with your patient’s blood sample.

 - Complete the online request form at Carver Lab for your patient.
 For method of payment, select “Voucher”.